pcm9909/ft_printf/README.md

 ```c
 make
 ```
-If you want to test this code
+If you want to test this
 you must include header file [#lnclude <ft_printf.h>] in your c file  and compile again
 ```c
 cc [your file] libftprintf.a